hyperfocus/mastercoin-tools/scripts/README.md

 rpcport=<Remote Port>
    ```

-Dont' forget to add a whitelist entry (rpcallowip) to your remote bitcoind (or bitcoin-qt) for the ip address of the script source
+ Dont' forget to add a whitelist entry (rpcallowip) to your remote bitcoind (or bitcoin-qt) for the ip address of the machine the scripts will run from.

 3. Install libraries